cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 ---

 # Changelog
+**April 6th, 2021**, Update #2: Created a bonus content section at the end called [**Firmware customization**](#bonus-content-firmware-customization).
+The new section describes how to create a customized Tasmota firmware to use any supported I2C or other peripherals that are not available in the pre-compiled binary.
+The *BME280* sensor--a cheap and very reliable ambient temperature, humidity, and pressure sensor--was used as an example but the same procedure applies for displays and other I2C sensors that you might wish to use with your ESP32-cam board.
+This provides a very easy way to turn a simple webcam server into a weather station, smoke detector, relay controller, and more.
+{: .notice .notice--success }

+**April 6th, 2021**, Update #1: Added a pinout diagram for the ESP32-cam AI-Thinker board to the [Hardware](#hardware) section.
+{: .notice .notice--info }

 **Jan 26th, 2021**: Added an alternative source for the Tasmota32 binaries to the [Flashing Tasmota32 webcam server](#flashing-tasmota32-webcam-server) section.
 I few individuals reported issues flashing the latest (`firmware` branch) binaries, so I added a reference to the more stable (`release-firmware` branch) binaries instead.
 A list of currently active branches can be found in the official Github repo's [active branches](https://github.com/arendst/Tasmota/branches/active) website.
 {: .notice .notice--info }